postmanlabs/labs-docs/src/pages/docs/getting-started/syncing.md

 Some organizations have security guidelines that prevent team members from syncing data to the Postman cloud.
 In this situation, you can use Postman without an account and [manually back up your data locally](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data).

-You can delete data that has already been synced to Postman by [deleting your account](#deleting-your-postman-account).
+You can delete data that is already synced to Postman by [deleting your account](#deleting-your-postman-account).
 Note that if you are a part of a Postman team, you must first [leave the team](/docs/collaborating-in-postman/collaboration-intro/#leaving-a-team) to delete your account.

 > Learn more about [Security at Postman](https://www.postman.com/trust/security/).